ig3/srf/README.md

 type can be 0=new, 1=lrn, 2=rev, 3=relrn.
 It has something to do with
 filtered decks, at least.

+srf only sets epoch milliseconds for timestamps, in due and seen.
+New cards have seen = 0.
+When the card is seen, seen is set to the current time, and it is updated with each viewing.
+Interval (ivl) isn't used.
+The interval is always from the last time the card was seen until current time.
+The cards won't be shown before they are due but they might not be viewed until some time after they are due - maybe hours or days after.
+That's OK.
+The actual interval is more relevant than any intended, theoretically ideal interval.

+cards.new_order is for ordering the presentation of new cards.
+On import, it is set to whatever due was equal to.
+The separate field gives the advantage that the new card order isn't overwritten when the card is viewed.
+The deck can be reset, including the order of new cards.
+But, any cards viewed before import cannot be restored to their original new card order - the information is gone.

+In Anki, review and 'day' learning cards have due set to a day number, with day 0 being the collection creation day, which is stored in the col table.
+In srf, day numbers aren't used.
+Due is always milliseconds since the epoch.

+### fields

+CREATE TABLE "fields" (
+	"ntid"	integer NOT NULL,
+	"ord"	integer NOT NULL,
+	"name"	text NOT NULL,
+	"config"	blob NOT NULL,
+	PRIMARY KEY("ntid","ord")
+) WITHOUT ROWID;

+ntid: fk to notetypes
+ord: ordinal for sorting fields
+name: the field name
+config: not used in srf.

+The config field holds a serialized data structure (rust/serde) that appear to relate to the Anki field content editor: sticky, rtl (right-to-left), font_name, font_size and 'other' for a JSON string, I think.

+srf uses ntid, ord and name, at least until I add a card/note editor.

+Note that this table only holds field names and sort order.
+The values are in the notes table: notes.flds, with all field values serialized into the single field.

 ### notes

  * id - primary key